Fair & Ethical Sourcing

 MANAGEMENT OF OUR LABOUR SERVICE PROVIDERS

 ZALORA engages people via labour service providers to supplement our directly employed workforce for picking and packing of customer orders, cleaning, security, maintenance and last mile delivery.
-Respect of fundamental human rights at work for people working in or for our operations but not directly employed by us is of no less importance than our own employees or those in our supply chain.
+The respect of fundamental human rights for people working in our operations but not directly employed by us is of no less importance than our own employees or those in our supply chain.
+We comprehensively map our providers and asses their risk, taking into consideration several risk factors which include national legislative environment on employment and company labor practices.

 Get In Touch